 Description and Background

-Susan Creek is an intermittent stream that originates at Susan Lake and is a tributary of the Little Traverse Bay Watershed.
-Susan Creek is approximately 1.87 miles long.
+Susan Creek is an intermittent stream that originates at Susan Lake.
+It is the second-largest tributary of the Little Traverse Bay Watershed.
+Susan Creek is nearly 5 miles long.
 Much of the area that Susan Creek runs through is privately owned.
 The surrounding land includes forested wetlands and agricultural, residential, industrial, and conservancy land.
 Fifty-five acres of this land is Tribal conservation land known as the Taimi Hoag Natural Area.

 This geographic area surrounding Susan Lake and Susan Creek has cultural significance to the Tribe.
 The area surrounding and adjacent to Susan Creek was traveled by the Odawa bands when migrating north.
 There is still an active Native American church and burial ground near the headwaters.
 Susan Lake and Creek were and are still used for fishing, hunting, and gathering.
 Spear fishing was an active way to fish for trout, steelhead and suckers during the spring and fall runs (when salmon and trout attempt to spawn) in Susan Creek.
 The LTBB Taimi Hoag Natural Area is open to Tribal citizens for fishing, hunting, and gathering with proper licenses.